 There’s hope, though.
 Memories of use can be replaced with more memories of sobriety if you can make sobriety happen – which you can, with the help of treatment.
 A combination of psychotherapies, medicinal aid, and personal drive can actually undo the behaviors you learned from your time using.
 Opiate substitutions like Soboxone can complement the educational aspects of treatment by reducing lingering cravings, which can distract from the former.
 Some even act as relapse safeguards by blocking opiate receptors.
 (Even if you relapse, you won’t feel anything, so it won’t stunt your progress.)

 Although outpatient treatment is always an option, it’s not the best choice when it comes to serious addictions.
 Opiate addictions are seldom mild.
-If you’re struggling with heroin abuse, prescription pill abuse, or any other opiate problem, we recommend that you contact Blueprints for Recovery immediately
+If you’re struggling with heroin abuse, prescription pill abuse, or any other opiate problem, we recommend that you contact The PAC Program immediately